-In a volatile or falling market, there are investment opportunities.
+In a downturn or a volatile, falling market, there are investment opportunities.
 Understanding what those opportunities are and how to take advantage of them can leave you poised to succeed when the economy returns to normal.

 What to Invest in During a Volatile or Falling Market

 If you find yourself looking for investment opportunities, these are some of the best things to invest in during a volatile market.

 When the economy drops or things become volatile, many people find themselves out of work or looking for new opportunities.
 Set yourself up for success by investing in yourself.